Flow-critical graphs: Conclusion

 It would be interesting to resolve this even in the easier situation of flow-critical graphs.
 Note that this would imply that graphs with three pairwise edge-disjoint spanning trees are $\mathbb{Z}_{3}$-connected, which is already an interesting result in its own right.
 As the main point of the paper was to understand tame flow-critical canvases, let us recall two conjectures on tame flow-critical canvases that we have made and left unanswered:

 \conjfewlarge*

 \conjcensusplus*

 Let us remark that in principle, we could push the proof method of Theorem~\ref{thm-degbetter} further, proving these conjectures for graphs with difference $3$, $4$, \ldots, between $\deg z$ and the maximum degree of the rest of the graph; essentially, the only difficulty (beyond the increasing unwieldiness of the possible degree sets) is the enumeration of the small graphs in the case (EXPB).
-Unfortunately, the lack of control over the increase of the degrees in (EXPB) prevents us from proving these conjectures in general.
+Unfortunately, the lack of control over the increase of the degrees in (EXPB) prevents us from proving these conjectures in general. \begin{ack} We thank the referees for their helpful comments. \end{ack}